 Be Positive: If you achieved something, say so, but don’t exaggerate to the point of misrepresentation.

 Proofread: Proofread all documentation.
 It is often helpful to have a second set of eyes review your work.
+We encourage you to utilize career services at your college/university.

 Be consistent: Ensure the layout, punctuation etc. is consistent throughout.
 For example: if you put a period at the end of a bullet point, ensure you put one at the end of all bullet points.